manuelmauro/algonaut/CONTRIBUTING.md

 ## Submitting Issues

-One way you can help `algorand-rs` is to report bugs or request features on our GitHub issue tracker.
+One way you can help `algonaut` is to report bugs or request features on our GitHub issue tracker.

 ## Pull Requests